OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

    OpenSSH by opening your terminal and typing: ``sudo apt-get install openssh-client``.

-*Registering the Key with Github*
+*Registering the Key with GitHub*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You need to register and upload the *public* portion of your SSH key to Github.
+You need to register and upload the *public* portion of your SSH key to GitHub.

 1. Open your public key in a text editor and copy its contents to your clipboard.
 The public key
    file has the extension ``.pub``; for example:  ``id_rsa.pub``
-2. You must be logged into Github for this step.
+2. You must be logged into GitHub for this step.
 Go to *Account Settings --> SSH Public Keys*,
    then click on *Add another public key*.
 3. Enter a name into the *Title* text field to remind you which machine/account you're
    entering ssh information for.